Jordan231111/KitsuneMagisk/DEVELOPMENT_ROADMAP.md

   core.
 - Threat-model the current global package-signature bypass and carry a regression that proves the pristine upstream baseline rejects an untrusted replacement while hidden-manager recovery works.
-- Keep exploitability proofs scoped to owned disposable targets; turn findings into minimized regressions and coordinate disclosure where upstream/vendor code is affected.
+- Run privilege-path and defect proofs on disposable project lab targets; turn findings into regressions, bootstrap/install adapters, and capability records on this fork.
+Optional notes to upstream/vendor are fine when useful, but are not a gate on Kitsune work.
 - Publish architecture evidence separately for build, parser corpus, normal AVD runtime, System Mode runtime, and real-device recovery.

-**Exit:** maintainers can regenerate the upstream/security delta, every discovered crash has a disposition, and no privileged upstream change enters the release branch without a targeted test.
+**Exit:** maintainers can regenerate the upstream/security delta, every discovered finding has a disposition, and no privileged upstream change enters the release branch without a targeted test.

 ## PR 5 — Conditional current-`kitsune` System Mode safety fixes